 - Use proper form: Using proper form is key to preventing injuries and making the best of your compound lifts.

 - Get enough rest and recovery: Squats demand a high level of mental and physical exertion, especially when you perform heavy squats.
-And I’ve seen one too many squat injuries that result from over-exertion and lack of rest.
+And I’ve seen too many squat injuries that result from over-exertion and lack of rest.

-- Eat well: Eat only foods rich in protein to gain muscle and help your muscles recover [13].
+- Eat well: Eat only foods rich in protein to gain muscle and help your muscles recover.
 While lifting light with sore muscles is okay, don’t lift heavy reps on rest days.

 - Take the right supplements: If you want to see a significant increase in testosterone naturally, we highly recommend taking natural testosterone boosters to enhance your performance with your resistance exercises.